utcs356/sp25/_pages/assignments.md

 All code and results you submit must be the original work of your group.
-Cheating and plagiarism will not be tolerated and will be dealt with in accordance with [University of Texas policies and procedures](https://deanofstudents.utexas.edu/conduct/index.php).
+Cheating and plagiarism will not be tolerated and will be dealt with in accordance with the [University of Texas policies and procedures](https://deanofstudents.utexas.edu/conduct/index.php).